New Study (2024): Women Farmers in Nigeria

-Listening to Women Farmers
+Listening to Women Farmers: The Initial Study

 In 2022, we deepened our commitment to women farmers by initiating a study to better understand the needs of women in vegetable production.

-Focusing on India, the Philippines, Tanzania, and Uganda, the study involved nearly 300 women farmers.
+Focusing on India, the Philippines, Tanzania, and Uganda, the 2022 study involved nearly 300 women farmers.

 Study Goals

-The first part of the study explored what an average day is like for women farmers, what decision-making power women have in regard to crop management and cash flow, women’s access to training opportunities and agricultural inputs, and the economic and social benefits of being a woman farmer.
+In each country, the first part of the study explored what an average day is like for women farmers, what decision-making power women have in regard to crop management and cash flow, women’s access to training opportunities and agricultural inputs, and the economic and social benefits of being a woman farmer.

 The second part of the study focused on women farmers’ participation in and knowledge of crop protection, from weeding to scouting for pests and diseases to spraying of pesticides.